 The kite festival has been hosted annually since 2001.
-It’s been canceled only once in 16 years.
+It’s been canceled only twice in 16 years.
 It originated after a local couple took in a kite show in Door County, Wisconsin.
 Since 2001, the event has grown in popularity.

 When we planned our trip to Clear Lake in the middle of February, our initial worry was with the weather being too cold or nasty for us to make it from Omaha.
 A weather warning was posted on the event’s website the day before – warmer than expected weather conditions could create a slushy situation with standing water on the lake.
 We packed coats, sweatshirts and jackets, just to be prepared for any weather condition.
 As we got out of our car, parked on the main street, about three blocks from the lake, we expected it to be cold at 10 a.m.
 Wow!
 Were we ever wrong.
 It was already about 42 degrees.
 It was sunny.
 We went with the coats in the morning, just to play it safe.
 But, it didn’t take long to feel quite warm.